emotion-analysis-project/SemEval2025-Task11/README.md

 ### **10 September 2024**

-- We have released the training and development datasets for **three languages**: English (eng), German (deu), Russian (RUS), and Brazilian Portuguese (ptbr).
-More languages are on the way, and we’ll be updating the table (see below table with release info) over the next few days.
+- We have released the training and development datasets for **seven languages**: English (eng), German (deu), Oromo (orm), Brazilian Portuguese (ptbr),  Russian (rus), and Somali (som), and Tigrinya (tig).
+More languages are on the way, and we’ll be updating the table below table with release information over the next few days.
 - The competition website will be live soon.
 Stay tuned for more updates!